Oracle E-Business Suite Architecture

 Appendix B: Database Schemas Found in Oracle E-Business Suite contains a list of the schemas by category, instructions, and notes for managing schema passwords.

 AFPASSWD only prompts for the passwords required for the current operation, allowing separation of duties between application administrators and database administrators.
 This also improves interoperability with Oracle Database Vault.

 AFPASSWD is documented in the Oracle E-Business Suite Maintenance Guide.

 Database "profiles" contain limits on database resources and password policies.
-Create two database profiles: one for middle tier application schemas ("managed schemas") and one for human beings.
-Assign middle tier application schemas to the first profile and all accounts used by individual database administrators to the second profile.
+Create two database profiles: one for application schemas on the application tier ("managed schemas") and one for human beings.
+Assign application schemas on the application tier to the first profile and all accounts used by individual database administrators to the second profile.

 |Password Parameters||Application Profile||Administrator Profile|

 For more information on profiles, see CREATE PROFILE in the Oracle SQL reference documentation.

 See Appendix B: Database Schemas Found in Oracle E-Business Suite for a list of all default database users and whether it is a managed schema.